liamchambers9/websecurity-writeups/README.md

-# Portswigger Web Security Academy Notes
+# Web Security Notes

- This repository is a personal log of my learning progress as I work through the Portswigger Web Security Academy Labs.
-In no way do I intend to violate Portswigger's terms of service.
+ This repository is a personal log of my learning progress as I work through Web Security Labs.
+In no way do I intend to violate terms of service of any platform.

 ---